darkroam/dotfiles/README.md

 Use `c status`, `c diff`, `c add <path>`, and `c commit` for configuration changes.
 Zsh and Bash provide completion for `c`; `c diff <Tab>` only offers files that currently have diffs.
-The remote is `git@github.com:darkroam/dotfiles.git`.

 ## Installation